rosedu/techblog/posting.markdown

 article to be reviewed).
 Use the format of your choice.
 If the title contains multiple words separate each word with a dash.
 For example, an article named _A Debugging Story_, using the [Markdown][] format, published on 1st of April 2012 should be named `2012-04-01-a-debugging-story.markdown`.
-We support the `.md` extension as well.
+You may also use the .md extension.

 Fill in the content of the article.
 It should have the following form (where `$TEXT` is intended as a placeholder for the value of `TEXT`):